klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/governance.md

 - `CouncilStakingAmounts`: The amount of KLAY which the associated nodes stake.
 - `Gini`: Gini coefficient.
 - `KIRAddr`: The contract address of KIR.
-- `PoCAddr`: The contract address of PoC.
+- `KGFAddr`: The contract address of KGF.
 - `UseGini`: The boolean value whether or not the Gini coefficient is used.

 Note that the order of all addresses and the staking amounts are matched.